DavOstx7/assembly-calculator/README.md

-# AssemblyCalculatorProject
+# Assembly Calculator

-This is an old Calculator project written in Assembly ;)
+This is an old Calculator Project written in Assembly ;)

 ## Files